Mobile bet building was nice but hardly seemed essential when Kambi introduced its first Michigan sportsbook platform in March.

 Four months and two days later, the useful mobile method is taking on a new level of importance in the COVID-19 world.

-While Michigan mobile betting apps won’t launch for a few months, fans can now design bets from home.
+While mobile betting apps in Michigan won’t launch for a few months, fans can now design bets from home.
 After the bet is designed on the Kambi website, bettors can bring their QR code with a mobile device to Four Winds, placing the bet without touching any other screens.

 After Monday’s opening of Four Winds Sportsbook in New Buffalo, an official touted the innovation as an important way forward.

 “It’s certainly the dynamic piece that helps customers feel comfortable,” said Frank Kennedy, senior vice president of casino operations at Four Winds Casinos, to PlayMichigan on a phone call shortly after the opening.
 “They can do their research in the comfort of their own home, and just come to make the wager when they’re ready.”

 Four Winds became the state’s second tribal casino sportsbook and fifth overall.
 The New Buffalo opening marked the second Kambi sportsbook in Michigan, joining Penn National Gaming’s Greektown Casino-Hotel, which debuted sports betting on March 11.

 Four Winds Casinos also opened satellite sportsbooks at two nearby locations in Dowagiac and Hartford.

 The Four Winds operators are the Pokagon Band of Potawatomi Indians, one of Michigan’s 12 federally recognized Native American tribes.
 The tribe also operates a fourth Four Winds location in South Bend, IN, which does not yet have a sportsbook.

 Four Winds follows FireKeepers Casino as the state’s only tribal casinos so far to open sportsbooks.
 FireKeepers opened its Dacey’s Sportsbook on June 22.